First email: Thu, Jul 21, 2016 at 8:14 AM

 My dear Prof. Dr. E.O.
 Wilson:

 In December 2011 a group of high school people went inside the tetrahedron, dividing by 2, and found the half-sized tetrahedrons in the four corners and an octahedron in the middle.
 We went inside that octahedron, dividing by 2, found the half-sized octas in each of the six corners and eight tetras in each face, all sharing a common center point.
 We kept going within all 19 objects (4+1+6+8).
 Within just a few steps we were in the size range of your nematode friends.
 In another few steps we were in the range of the prochlorococc, In just 45 steps within we were zipping by the fermions and protons and just kept going!
 In the next 67 steps, you wouldn’t believe what we saw!
 We were looking at the Planck Wall.
 Just over 112 notations.
 It didn’t take too long before we got the bright idea, “Let’s multiply by 2.”
 What an epiphany!
 In less than 90 steps we were out to the Age of the Universe and the Observable Universe.
 Looking at ourselves, we were lost within all this new information, so we decided to turn to the experts.
 Huh?
 We found Kees Boeke’s base-10 work from 1957 but he only had 40 quick jumps (Cosmic View) and missed so much of life!
 We found Stephen Hawking but he was in tight with the big bang theory.
 Where are our experts?
-100 years later, Frank Wilczek to begin to interpret them (2001, Physics Today, Scaling Mt.
+100 years later, Frank Wilczek began to interpret Planck’s numbers (2001, Physics Today, Scaling Mt.
 Planck I-III).
-Just over 112 notations.

 What?
 Huh?
 Our knowledge of the universe is so incomplete, our sense of the universal is so limited, our understanding of the constants is so elementary, we are flying blind.

-Now we are amateurs, but we really feel that biology and the search for life must begin with that initial creation, the first moment, when there was a profound integration, and come through it all right to the 200th notation to our present day.
+Now we are amateurs, but we really feel that biology and the search for life must begin with the initial creation, the first moment, when there was a profound integration, and come through it all right to the 202nd notation to our present day.
 Let’s encapsulate the universe so we can truly address the “… transcendent qualities in the human consciousness, and sense of human need” (from your Ted Talk).

 Are we crazy?
 Of course, we are, but hopefully delightfully so!
 Thanks.